youtype/boto3_stubs_docs/mypy_boto3_fms/client.md

 ### disassociate_admin_account

-Disassociates the account that has been set as the AWS Firewall Manager administrator account.
+Disassociates the account that has been set as the Firewall Manager administrator account.

 Type annotations for `boto3.client("fms").disassociate_admin_account` method.